Mortgage FAQs: Answers for Homebuyers & Homeowners

 That depends on your finances, lifestyle, and market conditions.
 Waiting for rates to drop or for everything to feel “perfect” can hold you back.
 When you’re financially ready and have a solid plan, that’s your moment to buy.

-You can only lock a rate once you have an accepted offer and you’re within about 60 days of closing — because rates are tied to the specific property.
+You can only lock a rate once you offer is accepted and you’re within about 60 days of closing.
+Your loan rate are tied to the specific property.

 For every quarter-percent drop in rates, millions of buyers re-enter the market, increasing demand almost immediately.